Cataclysmic Variables from Sloan Digital Sky Survey V -- the search for period bouncers continues: Abstract

 \section{Abstract}

-\SDSSV\ is carrying out a dedicated survey for white dwarfs, single and in binaries, and we report the analysis of the spectroscopy of cataclysmic variables (CVs) and CV candidates obtained during the final plug plate observations of SDSS.
+\SDSSV\ is carrying out a dedicated survey for white dwarfs, single and in binaries, and we report the analysis of the spectroscopy of \NCVs cataclysmic variables (CVs) and CV candidates obtained during the final plug plate observations of SDSS.
 We identify \Nnew new CVs, spectroscopically confirm \Nspec and refute \Nmiscat published CV candidates, and we report \Nnewperiods\ new or improved orbital periods.
-Combined with previously published data, the orbital period distribution of the \SDSSV\ CVs does not clearly exhibit a period gap.
-This is consistent with previous findings that spectroscopically identified CVs have a larger proportion of short-period systems compared to samples identified from photometric variability.
+The orbital period distribution of the SDSS-V CVs does not clearly exhibit a period gap.
+In common with previous studies, the distribution shows that spectroscopically identified CVs have a larger proportion of short-period systems compared to samples identified from photometric variability.
 Remarkably, despite a systematic search, we find very few period bouncers.
 We estimate the space density of period bouncers to be $\simeq0.2\times10^{-6}\,\mathrm{pc}^{-3}$, i.e. they represent only a few per cent of the total CV population.
 This suggests that during their final phase of evolution, CVs either destroy the donor, e.g. via a merger, or that they become detached and cease mass transfer.